 What are the Best Running Shoes for Plantar Fasciitis?

-While it’s easier to relieve the pain during rest, the tough challenge is when you step back into action to carry out your daily tasks.
-With the need to strengthen your lower limb through quality workouts, how you can subdue the pain will determine how fast you will get to heal this malady.
+While it’s easier not to feel any pain during rest, the tough challenge is when you step back into action to carry out your daily tasks.
+But as soon as you’re able to subdue heel pain, you’ll be on the road to healing this malady.

-- They have excellent support in the arch tendon of the foot to help alleviate pressure off the heel.
+- excellent support in the arch tendon of the foot to help alleviate the pressure off the heel.

-- They can correct poor foot biomechanics and over flattening of the arch.
+- support that can correct poor foot biomechanics and over flattening of the arch.

-- They have excellent heel cushioning that can soften the effect of an impact.
+- excellent heel cushioning that can soften the effect of an impact.

-- They can correct anatomical alignment to relieve stress from the plantar fascia.
+- support that can align the foot and relieve stress from the plantar fascia.

-- They help prevent plantar fasciitis from becoming progressively worse.
+- support that can help prevent plantar fasciitis from becoming progressively worse.

-- They help your plantar fascia to heal (naturally) over time.
+- support that helps the plantar fascia to heal (naturally) over time.